Whorlton Castle: History

 King Henry VIII of England later granted the castle and estate to Matthew Stewart, 4th Earl of Lennox, whose eldest son was Henry Stuart, Lord Darnley.
 Margaret Douglas, Countess of Lennox, wrote to Mary, Queen of Scots, in the autumn of 1561, possibly from Whorlton Castle, to propose a marriage between Mary and her son Darnley.
-Although local tradition claims that the castle was where their marriage contract was signed in 1565, this is erroneous; the contract was actually signed at Stirling Castle.
+Although local tradition claims that the castle was where their marriage contract was signed in 1565, this is erroneous; the contract was actually signed at Stirling Castle in Scotland.
 At some point in the late 16th or early 17th century, a house was built by the Lennox family adjoining the northwest end of the gatehouse.
 The house was sketched in 1725 by Samuel Buck and is depicted as a large two-storied building with gabled dormer windows set into a steeply pitched roof.
 No trace of the house's structure now remains, though its roofline is still visible on the north side of the gatehouse.
 The castle eventually returned to the possession of the Crown, but fell into disrepair, and by 1600 the building was described as "old and ruinous".

 Whorlton Castle and manor were then given to Edward Bruce, 1st Lord Kinloss (later Lord Bruce of Kinloss), in 1603, and the title of Lord Bruce of Whorlton was bestowed on his second son, Thomas Bruce, 1st Earl of Elgin, in 1641.
 Thomas's son, Robert Bruce, became the first Earl of Ailesbury in 1664.
 By the early 19th century, the ruins of the castle's keep had largely disappeared, as depicted in a lithograph made at this time.
 The Bruce family retained the castle and manor until the late 19th century, when they were sold to James Emerson of Easby Hall.
 In 1875, a large quantity of the castle's stonework was removed to build Swainby's village church.

 The castle is currently privately owned, having been bought by Osbert Peake, 1st Viscount Ingleby, in the mid-20th century as part of a shooting estate.
 It acquired listed status in 1928, and is a Grade I listed site.
 The gatehouse received structural repairs from the Ministry of Works in the 1960s, but has otherwise largely been left open to the elements.